Operadic categories as a natural environment for Koszul duality: Markl operads

+The remaining arrows of this diagram are constructed using the $\Iso$-presheaf structure of $\oP$ and the extended units.
+The boxed terms in the above diagram form the internal hexagon~in

-The boxed terms in Figure~\ref{Bozi_oko} form the internal hexagon in Figure~\ref{v_Ratajich_na_Stepana}.
-The commutativity of the outer hexagon follows from the commutativity of the internal one.
-We recognize in it diagram~(\ref{ve_ctvrtek_letim_do_Prahy}) with $P$ in place of $A$.
-Since~(\ref{ve_ctvrtek_letim_do_Prahy}) implies~(\ref{posledni_nedele_v_Sydney}) for $\sigma$ a \qb, Axiom~(iii) is verified.
-To check that the strict extended unit~(\ref{7_dni_do_odletu_ze_Sydney}) is also the one for $P$ considered as a~Markl's operad is simple.
+The commutativity of the outer hexagon follows from the commutativity of the inner one.
+We recognize in it diagram~(\ref{X}) with $\oP$ in place of $\Markl$.
+Since~(\ref{X}) implies~(\ref{posledni_nedele_v_Sydney}) for $\sigma$ a \qb, Axiom~(iii) is verified.
+Is is easy to check that the strict extended unit~(\ref{7_dni_do_odletu_ze_Sydney}) is also the one for $\oP$ considered as a~Markl operad.

-Conversely, let $M$ be a Markl's operad.
-We are going to define, for each $f: S \to T$ with fibers $\Rada F1s$, the structure map
+Conversely, let $\Markl$ be a Markl operad.
+We are going to define, for each $f: S \to T$ with fibers $\Rada F1s$, the composition law